Draft Bailment Agreements

 As part of this commitment, the Department of Infrastructure, Planning and Logistics has developed minimum requirements for bailment agreements for use by operators of taxis and minibuses.
 Operators can elect to implement their own bailment agreements, however must demonstrate it meets or exceeds the minimum requirements.

-The first round of consultation on the draft bailment agreement ended on 18 August 2018, from the feedback received a updated draft bailment agreement has been developed.
-Bailment Agreement Consultation
+The first round of consultation on the draft bailment agreement ended on 18 August 2018, from the feedback received an updated draft bailment agreement has been developed.

-It was also identified during the consultation that there is a need for management agreements between Operators and Agents to ensure operational responsibility of the commercial passenger vehicle (CPV) remains with the Operator.
+It was also identified during the consultation that there is a need for guidelines for managing the operation of taxis between Operators and Agents to ensure operational responsibility of the commercial passenger vehicle (CPV) remains with the Operator.

-The Department has therefore developed draft minimum requirements Operators must meet when employing a third party (the Agent) to assist with managing their CPV business.
+The Department is currently developing minimum requirements/guidelines Operators must meet when employing a third party (the Agent) to assist with managing their CPV business.

-The Department will mandate the requirement for both agreements and prohibit subleasing through conditions of licence.
+The Department will mandate these requirements and prohibit subleasing through conditions of licence.

 Department of Infrastructure, Planning and Logistics